maxkatzmann/graphlibS/README.md

 ---

 ## Known Issues
- * Mutli-edges and self-loops are not supported
+ * Mutli-edges are not supported
+ * Self-loops should be supported but are not tested.

 ---
 ## License
 GPL-3.0